VedantVivek/Blink-It-Dashboard-/README.md

  - Supports data-driven decisions across marketing, inventory, and operations.

 **KEY VISUALS USED :**
-- KPI'S(KEY PERFORMANCE INDICATORS)
+  -**KPI'S(KEY PERFORMANCE INDICATORS)**
     - Total Sales
     - Average Sales
     - Number of Items Sold
     - Average Customer Rating

-**CHART VISUALS USED :**
+  -**CHART VISUALS USED**
     - **Total Sales by Fat Content**
       A donut chart that displays the proportion of total sales categorized by the fat content of items.
 Helps analyze which fat categories drive more revenue.

    - **Total Sales by Item Type**
       A bar chart that highlights which item types contribute the most to overall sales.
 Useful for category-level product performance analysis.

    - **Fat Content by Outlet for Total Sales**
       A stacked column chart that breaks down sales across outlets based on the fat content of items.
 Useful for cross-comparing outlets by nutritional categories.

    - **Total Sales by Outlet Establishment**
      A line chart showing how sales vary based on the establishment year or type of the outlet.
 Reveals if older or newer outlets perform better.

    - **Sales by Outlet Size**
      A pie or donut chart visualizing how total sales differ across outlet sizes (Small, Medium, High).
 Helps understand scale-effect on sales performance.

    - **Sales by Outlet Location**
      A funnel or map-style chart that displays sales performance by outlet location.
 Useful for identifying top-performing cities or areas.

    - **All Metrics by Outlet Type**
      A matrix visual that combines key metrics like sales, ratings, and item count—segmented by outlet type (Grocery Store, Supermarket, etc.).

 **BUSINESS IMPACT AND INSIGHTS :**
    - Inventory Optimization: Understand which item types and fat content levels contribute most to sales.
    - Outlet Strategy: Make informed decisions on outlet expansion or closures based on size, location, and age insights.
    - Marketing Campaigns: Target the right outlet types or customer segments for promotional efforts.
    - Performance Tracking: Quickly identify top-performing outlets and item categories.

  **VIEW OF MY DASHBOARD**